Tracking the Beat

 been specifically designed to work very closely with them.
 In fact,

-rings have their own dot version of tick
+rings have their own dot version of tick which does two things.
+Firstly,

 it acts like a regular tick and increments the beat.
 Secondly it looks